flammie/omorfi/docs/paradigms.markdown

 * The _KOTUS_ column is official dictionary class, if you are  familiar with Finnish dictionaries.
 * The _Harmony_ column is vowel harmony; back, front, both or N/A

+**NB:** all classes with 51 are not in the table since they are just optimisation hacks to implement multi-class inflection of compounds

 | **Paradigm** | **UPOS** | _Notes_ | KOTUS | Harmony |
 |:-------------|---------:|:--------|------:|:-------:|
 |  ADJ_AAKKOSELLINEN | ADJ | nen stem, nen : se variation, back harmo... | 38 | back |